How can climate and nature projects tap into people’s sense of belonging to create a bigger impact locally?

 This new groundbreaking report, ‘From Footprint to Changeprint’, reveals three core characteristics of successful local projects – a mindset of Abundance, a strong sense of Belonging and a Purposeful approach.
 The power of each of these characteristics derives in turn from four success factors, also identified in the research.

-In last week’s blog, I explored the mindset of Abundance; today we’ll focus on that all-important sense of Belonging.
+In other blogs, I explored the mindset of Abundance and taking a Purposeful approach; today we’ll focus on that all-important sense of Belonging.

 Our research identifies four essential dimensions that nurture this sense of Belonging.
 The first is wide community engagement with diverse community groups.
 This leads to high levels of participation and awareness, and ensures projects reflect community needs while building trust and shared ownership.
 Over time, this engagement nurtures the social infrastructure that enables projects to grow, have greater impact and become self-sustaining.